Lectionary this week: Palm Sunday

 As we approach Holy Week, the lectionary readings become more and more familiar.
 We know the story in this week’s gospel passage.
 Jesus rides a donkey into Jerusalem.
-All the people praise him as a king.
-And then, in less than a week, the crowds — drunk with a mob mentality — clamor to see him crucified.
+The people welcome him as a king.
+And in less than a week, the crowds — drunk on a mob mentality — clamor to see him crucified.

 As you read this week’s passage, consider the voices of the Pharisees and the crowd.
 What do they tell you about Jesus, power and mob mentality?

 After he had said this, he went on ahead, going up to Jerusalem.

 29 When he had come near Bethpage and Bethany, at the place called the Mount of Olives, he sent two of the disciples, 30 saying, “Go into the village ahead of you, and as you enter it you will find tied there a colt that has never been ridden.
 Untie it and bring it here.
 31 If anyone asks you, ‘Why are you untying it?’ just say this, ‘The Lord needs it.’”
 32 So those who were sent departed and found it as he had told them.
 33 As they were untying the colt, its owners asked them, “Why are you untying the colt?”
 34 They said, “The Lord needs it.”
 35 Then they brought it to Jesus; and after throwing their cloaks on the colt, they set Jesus on it.
 36 As he rode along, people kept spreading their cloaks on the road.37 As he was now approaching the path down from the Mount of Olives, the whole multitude of the disciples began to praise God joyfully with a loud voice for all the deeds of power that they had seen, 38 saying,

 “Blessed is the king

 who comes in the name of the Lord!